michael2012z/BitBible/markdown/KJV/files/Num.md

 43. And they departed from Punon, and pitched in Oboth.

-44. And they departed from Oboth, and pitched in Ije–abarim, in the border of Moab.Ije–abarim: or, heaps of Abarim
+44. And they departed from Oboth, and pitched in Ije–abarim, in the border of Moab.

 45. And they departed from Iim, and pitched in Dibon–gad.